Schlesinger Library on the History of Women in America

 - Culinary history and etiquette.

-Recent classes at the Schlesinger Library on the History of Women in America include Junior Tutorial in History & Literature, Portals to the Past: Studying History through Objects in Harvard Collections and French 127: Talking about Food.
+Recent classes at the Schlesinger Library on the History of Women in America include Women and Literature in the Twentieth Century, Junior Tutorial in History & Literature and Portals to the Past: Studying History through Objects in Harvard Collections.

 - Introduction to Archives and Special Collections Research